GenerationSoftware/pt-v5-cli/README.md

 ### Using the tool in dev

-You can test the CLI while developing by using the following, with whichever chain / prizePool flags you want to test with:
+You can test the CLI while developing by using the following, with whichever chain & prizePool flags you want to test with:

 ```
-./bin/run.js compute drawPrizes --chainId 80001 -o ./temp -p '0xA32C8f94191c9295634f0034eb2b0e2749e77974'
+./bin/run.js utils vaultAccounts --chainId 80001 -o ./temp -p '0xA32C8f94191c9295634f0034eb2b0e2749e77974'
 ```